Gregg Araki: Subsequent efforts

 Araki's following film, Splendor (1999), was both an homage to screwball comedies of the 1940s and 1950s and a response to the controversy surrounding his ongoing relationship (despite Araki self-identifying as gay) with actress Kathleen Robertson.
 Hailed as the director's most optimistic film to date, it made its premiere at the 1999 Sundance Film Festival.

-Araki's next project was the ill-fated MTV production This Is How the World Ends, which was originally planned with a budget of $1.5 million.
+Araki's next project was the ill-fated MTV production This Is How the World Ends, originally planned with a budget of $1.5 million.
 He viewed it as a chance to reach the masses through MTV's viewership and signed on to do the project despite the budget being cut to $700,000.
 Araki wrote, directed, and shot the pilot episode, but ultimately MTV decided against the project and the effort never aired.

 Following a short hiatus, Araki returned in 2004 with the critically acclaimed Mysterious Skin, based on the 1995 Scott Heim novel of the same name.
-This marked the first time that Araki worked with someone else's source material.
+This marked Araki's first work with someone else's source material.

 Araki's next feature was the stoner comedy Smiley Face (2007), featuring Anna Faris, Adam Brody, and John Krasinski, written by Dylan Haggerty.
 It marked a stark change from the dark, heavy drama of Mysterious Skin, a change purposely planned by Araki.
 It received very favorable reviews, with some describing it as another of Araki's potential cult classics.

 Kaboom marked Araki's tenth film and made its premiere at the 2010 Cannes Film Festival.
 It was awarded the first ever Queer Palm for its contribution to lesbian, gay, bisexual, and transgender issues.

 Araki followed that film with White Bird in a Blizzard (2014), which was given limited release to mixed reviews.
 Araki returned to television with the 2019 series Now Apocalypse, co-executive produced by Gregory Jacobs and Steven Soderbergh on Starz.

+Araki's next film, the comedy/thriller I Want Your Sex, will star Olivia Wilde, Cooper Hoffman, and Charli XCX.
+The screenplay was written by Araki and Karley Sciortino.

 Style

-One consistent feature of Araki's work to date is the presence of music from the shoegazing genre as film soundtracks, first seen on Totally Fucked Up and heavily so on the films Nowhere and Mysterious Skin.
-Both The Living End and Nowhere owe their titles to this shoegaze influence: The Living End after like-named The Jesus and Mary Chain song and Nowhere after Ride's album entitled Nowhere.
+One notable feature of Araki's work is the frequent presence of shoegaze music.
+This was first seen in the soundtrack of Totally Fucked Up, and was also substantially featured in the films Nowhere and Mysterious Skin.
+Both The Living End and Nowhere owe their titles to this shoegaze influence: The Living End after The Jesus and Mary Chain song of the same name, and Nowhere after Ride's album Nowhere.

 Awards and honors

-In 2010, Kaboom was named the first ever winner of the Cannes Film Festival Queer Palm.
+In 2010, Kaboom was named the first-ever winner of the Cannes Film Festival Queer Palm.
 Araki has also been honored with the 2006 Filmmaker on the Edge Award at the Provincetown International Film Festival.
 In 2013, Araki was recognized by the Museum of Arts and Design in New York City with the retrospective God Help Me: Gregg Araki.